What is sleep apnea?

 Obstructive sleep apnea can occur in men, women, and children.
 Contrary to popular belief, not all people who suffer from it are obese.
 While individuals with excess weight are at a higher risk, a person of normal weight can also suffer from sleep apnea.
 OSA is more common in men than in women, and the risk increases with age.

 Those who suffer from sleep apnea do so for a variety of reasons.
 For example, their neck and tongue may relax too much, the shape of their skull or jaw may limit the airflow, or the aging process may cause the soft tissues of the neck to sag during sleep.
-Sleeping on one’s back, consuming alcohol in the evening, and taking medications in the evening are factors that can increase apneas and snoring during the night.
+Sleeping on your back, consuming alcohol in the evening, and taking medications in the evening are factors that can increase apneas and snoring during the night.
 Increased blood pressure can be caused by the presence of sleep apnea.

 Take the test.